 Now that you know some Unconscious Bias examples - these are your to dos:

-Understanding these examples of unconscious bias will certainly help you.
 But generally speaking, D&I work means scrutinizing your decisions and thoughts more closely.
-Ensure bias-free structures in the company, e.g. in HR processes or performance appraisals.
+Ensure bias-free structures in the company, e.g. in HR processes or performance assessments.
 No one is free from preconceptions.
-We are happy to support you in examining where your processes could be influenced by bias.
-Only if we work on the processes at the same time will we truly create a bias-free environment.
-Unconscious bias training alone is not enough.
+Only if we work on the processes at the same time will we really create a bias-free environment.
+Unconscious bias training alone is not enough, but it is a good first step.
+We are happy to support you in examining where your processes could be influenced by prejudices.